Sparse Signal Recovery via Generalized Entropy Functions Minimization: Introduction

-Entropy-based functionals have also been widely used to promote sparsity \cite{Entropy92,MES94,WaveletAnalysis94,UCSD97,ScaleBasis99}.
-The Shannon entropy functions considered all share the following form: \begin{itemize} \item $g_2(\vx)=-\sum_i\tilde{x}_i\log\tilde{x}_i$, $\tilde{x}_i>0$, $\sum_i\tilde{x}_i=1$. \end{itemize} $\tilde{x}_i$ is constructed from the sparse signal $\vx$.
-In \cite{Entropy92,WaveletAnalysis94,UCSD97,ScaleBasis99}, the case where $\tilde{x}_i=\frac{|x_i|^2}{\|\vx\|_2^2}$ is studied. \cite{UCSD97} also considers the cases where $\tilde{x}_i=|x_i|$ and $\tilde{x}_i=\frac{|x_i|}{\|\vx\|_1}$, and the corresponding R{\'e}nyi entropy functions.
-Choosing $\tilde{x}_i=|x_i|$ fails to promote sparsity in the signal $\vx$ whose $l_1$-norm is not $1$, i.e. $\|\vx\|_1\neq1$.
-There are also some imprecisions in \cite{UCSD97}'s analysis on the local minimums of the $l_2^2$-normalized entropy functions, \cite{UCSD97} states that the local minimums ``occur just shy of the boundaries defined by the coordinate axes''.
-In section \ref{subsec:sparse_analysis}, we can prove that the local minimums actually occur exactly on the coordinate axes.
+\item As listed in Table \ref{tab:entropy_functionals}, entropy-based functionals have also been widely used to promote sparsity in $\vx$.
+Specifically, $g_6(\vx)$ and $g_7(\vx)$ are special cases of the proposed generalized Shannon entropy function $h_p(\vx)$ in \eqref{eq:shannon_entropy_function} when $p=1$ and $2$.
+There is some imprecision in \cite{UCSD97}'s analysis on the local minimums of $g_7(\vx)$, which were believed to ``occur just shy of the boundaries defined by the coordinate axes''.
+In section \ref{subsec:sparse_analysis}, we can prove that the local minimums actually occur exactly on the coordinate axes. $g_8(\vx)$ only promotes sparsity if the signal $\vx$ has fixed $l_1$ norm, while $g_9(\vx)$ works for signals with fixed $l_2$ norm.